Just last week, a colleague mentioned that while he does a lot of study design these days, he no longer does much data analysis.

 - Making sure that the same value of string variables is always written the same way (male ≠ Male in most statistical software).

 You can’t avoid data cleaning and it always takes a while, but there are ways to make it more efficient.
+For example, rather than search through the data set for impossible values, print a table of data values outside a normal range, along with subject ids.

 This is where learning how to code in your statistical software of choice really helps.
 You’ll need to subset your data using IF statements to find those impossible values.